rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 is causally closed every time we look for new experimental effects beyond it.

-Perhaps it's worth defining a concept of *entailment* to denote the claim that a discription of reality in terms of fundamental physics fixes the higher-level claims of the special sciences.
+Perhaps it's worth defining a concept of *entailment* to denote the claim that a description of reality in terms of fundamental physics fixes the higher-level claims of the special sciences.
 Is there a difference between "*A* reduces to *B*" and "*B* entails *A*"?